 Many of our guests enjoy the chance to purchase items that reflect their destination, and so as a courtesy, your guide may recommend a particular shop or arrange a shopping visit.
-Please note, however, that these recommendations should not be taken as “Your Egypt Tours”’s endorsement of the shop, merchandise and/or pricing.
-You assume all responsibility for any transactions that take place, including shipping arrangements that are made.
+Please note, however, that these recommendations should not take as “Your Egypt Tours”’s endorsement of the shop, merchandise and/or pricing.
+You assume all responsibility for any transactions that take place, including shipping arrangements that made.

 To avoid disappointment, we suggest the following guidelines:

 - Compute the exchange rate and thoroughly review credit card receipts before